Job cuts could boost populists, German minister tells Siemens

-BERLIN, Oct 27 (Reuters) - Germany’s economics minister urged Siemens AG on Friday to rethink planned job cuts, warning that job losses particularly in economically weaker areas of the former East Germany, could spur an increase in right-wing populism.
+BERLIN (Reuters) - Germany’s economics minister urged Siemens AG on Friday to rethink planned job cuts and said job losses, particularly in economically weaker areas of the former East Germany, could spur an increase in right-wing populism.

 The minister, Brigitte Zypries, told Siemens CEO Joe Kaeser in a letter published by Bild newspaper that job losses in the former Communist east could have negative consequences.